 FAQ & What to Bring

-Q. What do I wear to a Yoga class?
+Q. What do I wear for Yoga?

-Q. What do I wear to a Meditation class?
+Q. What do I wear for Meditation?

-Q. Do I have to bring my own Yoga mat?
+Q. Do I need a Yoga mat?

 Q. As a lady, can I practice Yoga when I have my monthly period?

 A. Most ladies feel it best to refrain from physical practice, and let go for the first three days of the monthly period.
 If you wish to take tuition, it's a nice time to try Meditation, if you feel like it, or to just relax.
 If you do decide to practice Yoga it’s worthwhile to refrain from physical body inversions (postures where the abdomen is above the head) for the few days of duration.

 - Be ready to start practice when the class or tuition starts.